willcodeforfoo/kevinmarsh.com/content/uses/index.md

 # Phone

-I use an iPhone Pro 11.
+I use an iPhone 11 Pro in Space Gray.
 I've owned pretty much all the iPhones, starting with the original back in 2007.
-I've felt the need to upgrade less as time goes on: maybe the differences are becoming less and less noticible or maybe I'm just getting older.
+I've felt the need to upgrade less and less as time goes on: maybe the differences are becoming less noticible or maybe I'm just getting older.
 I love it and wish I didn't glance at it so much.

 ## Apps